Peter James (writer)

-Peter J. James (born 22 August 1948) is a British writer of crime.
+Peter John James (born 22 August 1948) is a British writer of crime.
 He was born in Brighton, the son of Cornelia James, the former glovemaker to Queen Elizabeth II.

 Education and early career

 James was educated at Charterhouse and went on to Ravensbourne Film School.
 For a brief period of time whilst at film school, James worked as Orson Welles's house cleaner.
 Subsequently, he spent several years in North America, working as a screenwriter and film producer, beginning in Canada in 1970 working first as a gofer, then writer, on the children's television series Polka Dot Door.

 Personal life

 His interests include criminology, religion, science and the paranormal, as well as food and wine.
 He has written many restaurant columns.
 He is also a self-confessed "petrol head," having owned many fast cars over the years, including four Aston Martins, AMG and Brabus Mercedes, a Bentley Continental GT Speed and two classic Jaguar E-Types.
 He holds an international racing licence, and has in the past competed in the Britcar series in both a Honda Accord and a former British Touring Car Championship SEAT Toledo.
 His 1965 BMW 1800 Ti, with his co-driver Steve Soper, came 10th overall in the St Mary's Trophy in the Goodwood Revival in 2013.
 James currently races a 1962 C1 Corvette and a 1964 Mini Cooper S. He has donated two police cars to Sussex Police, which bear his name, and a police car to States of Jersey Police.

 He is married to Lara James (m.
 2015).
 His first, 19-year marriage was to Georgina Wilkin, from 1979 until 1998.

 In January 1999, James was diagnosed with type 2 diabetes.